-Experience Mulu’s show caves as you explore Asia’s longest cave; the largest cave passage in the world as well as gorgeous limestone formations.
+Experience Mulu’s Caves as you explore Asia’s longest cave; the largest cave passage in the world as well as gorgeous limestone formations.

 Day 1 – Arrival at Mulu, Lang’s / Deer Caves / Bat Exodus